vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     fields as the first-class citizen of the CR: features,hostname-strict,db-url`, double-check that no overrides reintroduced those CLI switches—Keycloak will crash-loop with that configuration.
   - The operator-managed Ingress defaults to routing traffic to Keycloak over HTTPS.
-The demo keeps the public endpoints on plain HTTP for simplicity, so the manifest overrides the controller annotation to use an HTTP backend and disables the automatic SSL redirect.
+The demo keeps the public endpoints on plain HTTP for simplicity, so the manifest overrides the controller annotation to use an HTTP backend and disables both of the ingress-nginx SSL redirect toggles.
 Without this change ingress-nginx attempts an HTTPS handshake with Keycloak, never receives a response, and the published `kc.<IP>.nip.io` URL times out even though the pods are healthy.

 - **midPoint config**: `k8s/apps/midpoint/deployment.yaml` + `k8s/apps/midpoint/config.xml`
   - The deployment constrains the JVM heap (`MP_MEM_INIT=768M`, `MP_MEM_MAX=1536M`) to keep resource usage predictable.